-With a personal record of 255 and an overall average north of 150, Miller is the master of strikes and spares thanks to the IKAN Bowler, a device he invented with a friend that allows high quadriplegics to bowl at a competitive level.
+With a personal record of 255 and an overall average north of 150, Miller bowls strikes and spares routinely thanks to the IKAN Bowler, a device he invented with a friend that allows high quadriplegics to bowl at a competitive level.
 This isn’t the simple chrome ramp that kids use at your local lanes.
 The precision-crafted chute mounts directly to a power chair’s seating system, giving the user full control over the setup, approach, and release of the ball.

 For more than 15 years, Miller’s IKAN Bowler has reinvigorated the sport of bowling for high quads all over the world.
 It’s rekindled their competitive fires and encouraged them to find community and support in the process.